 Summary:

 The Grant County school district in Kentucky consists of 6 schools, including 4 elementary schools, 1 middle school, and 1 high school.
-The data reveals significant disparities in academic performance across the district, with some standout schools like Dry Ridge Elementary and Sherman Elementary performing relatively well, while others, such as Mason-Corinth Elementary, struggle with proficiency rates as low as 7-23% in key subjects.
+The data reveals significant disparities in academic performance across the schools, with Dry Ridge Elementary standing out as the top performer, while other schools like Mason-Corinth Elementary lag behind.

 Thank you for your feedback!